spezialcoder/PicInject/README.md

 # Picinject
-With picinject you can simply hide files in pictures and extract them again when you need them
+With picinject you can simply hide files in pictures and extract them again when you need them.

 ### Installing PicInject
 First make sure that you have installed python3.
-Then type in Console ```python3 setup.py install```
+You can simply install picinject by typing ```python3 setup.py install``` in console.

 ### Using PicInject